carlastabile/fastapi-openfga/README.md

 ### 1. **Direct Role Assignment**
 - Users are directly assigned `admin` or `member` roles in organizations
-- Simple, easy to understand and implement

 ### 2. **Permission Inheritance**
 - Resource permissions inherit from organization roles
 - Uses OpenFGA's `from` keyword to map organization roles to resource permissions
 - `admin from organization` means "users who are admins of the organization that owns this resource"

-### 3. **Coarse-Grained Access Control**
+### 3. **Persistent Data Storage**
-- Follows OpenFGA best practices by starting simple
-- Two clear roles with distinct permission sets
-- Easy to reason about and audit
+- Uses SQLite database with SQLAlchemy for data persistence
+- Data survives server restarts unlike in-memory storage
+- ACID compliance ensures data integrity

 ## Permission Matrix